kmg-regis/kmg_regis_msde_practicum_2/README.md

  ![trader_style_graph](https://github.com/kmg-regis/kmg_regis_msde_practicum_2/blob/main/images/trader_style_graph.png)
  ![trader_style_perf_table](https://github.com/kmg-regis/kmg_regis_msde_practicum_2/blob/main/images/trader_style_perf_table.png)

-•	Solana (SOL) was the clear winner of this time period
+*	Solana (SOL) was the clear winner of this time period

-   o	#2 Cutting Edge and #3 Diversified portfolios both had SOL exposure as well
+   -	#2 Cutting Edge and #3 Diversified portfolios both had SOL exposure as well

-•	S&P 500 portfolio performance highlighted as Traditional
+*	S&P 500 portfolio performance highlighted as Traditional

-   o	9.7% is a good performance for 14 months in an equity portfolio, but almost every other crypto portfolio beat it during this period (even the meme coins!)
+   -	9.7% is a good performance for 14 months in an equity portfolio, but almost every other crypto portfolio beat it during this period (even the meme coins!)

-•	Over a longer period of time (5+ years), Bitcoin (BTC) would win, as it has shown most consistent growth
+*	Over a longer period of time (5+ years), Bitcoin (BTC) would win, as it has shown most consistent growth

 ## Risks
 The 14 months that these tests covered were an extremely good time period for the crypto market overall.
 However, in 2022 the market crashed hard, losing an estimated <b>~$2 trillion</b> in value.
 Many people’s entire life savings were wiped out due to the extreme losses and collapses triggered by this downswing.